Plug-In Car Grant

-A complete guide that covers what the Plug-in Car Grant is and how you can claim it to reduce the cost of your plug-in vehicle by up to £4500
+A complete guide that covers what the plug-in car grant is and how you can claim it to reduce the cost of your plug-in vehicle by up to £4,500

-The grant provides up to £4500 towards the cost of an eligible plug-in vehicle.
+The grant provides up to £4,500 towards the cost of an eligible plug-in vehicle.

-- The Plug-In Car Grant applies at the time of purchase and is usually given as a discount off the purchase price of a vehicle.
+- The plug-in car grant applies at the time of purchase and is usually given as a discount off the purchase price of a vehicle.

-- Grant will be offered until 2018.
+- The grant will be offered until 2018.

-- The Plug-In Car Grant reduces the cost of eligible fully electric vehicles by up to £4500.
+- The plug-in car grant reduces the cost of eligible fully electric vehicles by up to £4,500.

-- The grant also applies to eligible plug-in hybrid vehicles, up to £2500.
+- The grant also applies to eligible plug-in hybrid vehicles, up to £2,500.

 - Applicable to new vehicles up to a value of £60,000.

-To qualify for the Plug-In Car Grant, you need to purchase a qualifying electric or plug-in hybrid vehicle from 1st March 2016 onwards.
+To qualify for the plug-in car grant, you need to purchase a qualifying electric or plug-in hybrid vehicle from 1st March 2016 onwards.

 - Most full electric and plug-in hybrids vehicles are eligible for the grant.